-There are specific insulation products available designed to deter pests.
-All of these require a pest control license to install, which we don’t carry.
-That said, these products are only truly necessary if your home has a prolonged or recurring pest problem.
-We partner with local pest control companies to address the infestation, remove contaminated insulation, and install the correct insulation to suit your long-term needs.
-In most cases, a traditional insulation product will be the best option and likely be more than enough to deter the occasional mouse, rat, or chipmunk.
+There are multiple solutions commonly used to deter pests and rodents.
+All of these solutions require a pest control license to install, which we don’t carry.
+That being said, these products are only necessary if your house has prolonged or ongoing pest issues.
+We partner with pest control businesses locally to address the infestation, remove contaminated insulation, and install the correct insulation to suit your long-term needs.
+In most cases, a traditional insulation product will be the best option and likely be more than sufficent to deter the occasional mouse.

-Spray foam is engineered to seal air leaks, including the small cracks and holes that pests use to infiltrate the home.
-The foam material expands to fill as much space as possible where it is applied, creating a thermal barrier inside gaps in windows, doors, walls, and flooring.
+Spray foam is designed to seal air leaks in your home, including all those holes and cracks that pests use to infiltrate your house.
+The spray foam material expands to fill every gap where it is applied, creating a barrier inside gaps in doors, walls, windows, and flooring.

-Spray foam insulation will deter mice and other rodents by blocking their paths to the indoors, such as foundation cracks.
+Spray foam will deter mice and other rodents/pests by blocking their paths to the indoors, such as foundation cracks.
 The insulation is incredibly difficult for mice or other pests to chew through.

 Is Spray Foam Insulation Mouse-Proof?